close

 Cheese Arepas

-An arepa is an iconic South American food with over 75 distinct forms and preparations.
-According to The Columbian Academy of Gastronomy, “arepas are part of (their) cultural heritage and can be considered a symbol of national gastronomic unity”.
-Arepas are flat, round, unleavened patties made from maize meal or maize flour that can be grilled, pan-fried, broiled, or steamed.
+Arepas are iconic South American foods with over 75 distinct forms and preparations.
+According to the Columbian Academy of Gastronomy, “arepas are part of (their) cultural heritage and can be considered a symbol of national gastronomic unity.”
+Arepas are flat, round, unleavened patties made from maize meal or flour that can be grilled, pan-fried, broiled, or steamed.

 cheese arepas

-The word “arepa” is believed to have originated from the language of the Caracas natives near the northern coast of Venezuela and simply means “maize” or corn.
-Depending on the region of origin, arepas can be served stuffed or topped with various ingredients such as cheese, meat, fish, eggs, and vegetables.
+The word “arepa” is believed to have originated from the language of the Caracas natives near the northern coast of Venezuela.
+It simply means “maize” or corn.
+Depending on the region of origin, arepas can be served stuffed or topped with cheese, meat, fish, eggs, and vegetables.

 cheese arepas